 In order to stay competitive in today's market, the University needs to address student desire for modern amenities within their residence halls, including student programming spaces and en-suite bathrooms and kitchenettes.

-Because residence halls are an important tool in recruitment and student retention is directly related to the freshman experience, improvements to the University's residential holdings must be made.
-Building a new 550bed, apartment-style residence hall on Forbes Avenue will help the University to meet existing demand and provide an attractive alternative to upperclassmen living off campus.
-The new beds will also allow the University to de-densify the existing housing stock and provide the needed amenities to improve student retention and stay competitive for future recruitment.
+Because residence halls are an important tool in recruitment and because student retention is directly related to the freshman experience, improvements to the University's residential holdings are underway.
+The addition of the new 550-bed, apartment-style residence hall on Forbes Avenue will help the University to meet existing demand and provide an attractive alternative to upperclassmen who may otherwise seek to live off campus.
+The addition of this new building will also allow the University to de-densify existing housing stock and provide the needed amenities to improve student retention and stay competitive for future recruitment.

-In addition, increasing on-campus living will have the added benefit of reducing the need for commuter parking and decreasing traffic congestion.
-This new residence hall will liven up the Forbes Avenue corridor with visibility into first floor active student programming spaces.
-The added housing will bring more students into the Uptown/Downtown corridors, aligning with the EcoInnovation goals by supporting the growth of new community retail services.
-The future implementation of the Bus Rapid Transit system will allow students to access new BRT stops on Forbes and Fifth to easily navigate between Duquesne, downtown and Oakland for their retail shopping and entertainment needs.
+In addition, increasing on-campus living capacity will have the added benefits of reducing the need for commuter parking and decreasing traffic congestion.
+This new residence hall brings a vibrant energy to this segment of Forbes Avenue with attractive outdoor space and visibility into active first floor recreational and programming spaces.
+The added housing will bring more students into the Uptown/Downtown corridors, aligning with Ecolnnovation goals by supporting the growth of new community retail services.
+The future implementation of the Bus Rapid Transit system adjacent to this new development will allow students to access new BRT stops on Forbes and Fifth, easily navigating between Duquesne, downtown, and Oakland for their retail shopping and entertainment needs.